thatdeveloperkokou/era-bot-group3/RENDER_MIGRATION.md

 3. **Test Cron Job**:
    - Wait for the next scheduled run (or trigger manually)
-   - Check Render logs to see if `auto_logger.py` runs successfully
+   - Check Render logs to verify backend is running successfully

 ### Step 5: Update DNS/URLs (if using custom domains)